 Research at Sahlgrenska Academy, University of Gothenburg

-The research project 'the Musical Score of the Body' or BodyScore, started more than six years ago and its goal is to find ways to stimulate health with music.
+The research project 'the Musical Score of the Body' or BodyScore, started about ten years ago and its goal is to find ways to stimulate health with music.
 To date the group has conducted studies to map the reactions to music in the heart and the Autonomous Nervous System.
 They have been searching for ways to use music as a tool to handle stress.
 They found a method to guide the breathing with specially designed music which has a soothing effect on the Heart Rate Variability (HRV) and the whole Autonomic Nervous System.

 - Music structure determines heart rate variability of singers, Vickhoff, Åström, et al. Frontiers in Auditory Cognitive Neuroscience, 09 July 2013 | doi: 10.3389/fpsyg.2013.00334

 - Musical Piloerection, Vickhoff, Åström et al. Music and Medicine April 2012 vol. 4 no. 2 82-89

 There are several documented studies of Blood pressure reductions in hypertensive patients who received similar HRV training (Elliot et al., 2004; Reineke, 2008).
 Other studies show the link between higher HRV and better immune defense, increased concentration etc, whereas patients with PTSD, COPD, generally show lower HRV.